wbushey/wbushey.github.io/_posts/2010-05-25-hey-mark-stop-acting-like-an-asshole.md

 </p>

 <p style="margin-bottom: 0in;">
-  I admit that a lot of these observations are subjective; one person&#8217;s arrogant ass is another&#8217;s strong leader.
+  I admit that a lot of these observations are subjective; one person's arrogant ass is another's strong leader.
 And I do not think for a moment that this post is not petty.
-In fact, that&#8217;s the point.
+In fact, that's the point.
 My perception of the Facebook brass is impacting my reactions and opinions in this matter; at times I react more to the insults and complete lack of respect I perceive than the actual matters of privacy and choice.
 I doubt I am the only one, and I really wish that Facebook would smarten up and improve its PR department.
 </p>

 <p style="margin-bottom: 0in;">